-10.2 Thus, from the details available on website of M/s.
-Etimaden in respect of mining of Colemanite and production of Ground Colemanite, it is apparent that:
+10.2 Thus, from details available on website of Etimaden in respect of mining of Colemanite and production of Ground Colemanite, it was very clear that:

-1. Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden, 2.
-The B2O3 content of the Colemanite ore mined from open quarry is between 27%-32%, However, the line "B2O3 content of the Colemanite ore mined from open quarry is between %27-%32" has been deleted, remaining other details are the same from their website after initiation of inquiry.
-3. Boron minerals i.e. Colemanite are made usable and valuable by Etimaden by using various mining methods which is enriched by physical processes and converted into Concentrated Boron products.
-4. Mined Colemanite goes through the processes of enrichment grinding in Hi-tech Concentrator facilities available with Etimaden and Concentrated Colemanite is produced.
-By this process, the mined Colemanite ore having B2O3 ranging between 27%-32% has been enhanced to Colemanite Ore Concentrate which is sold as Ground Colemanite having B2O3 40%.
-Ground Colemanite is a Concentrated product of Colemanite, produced by enrichment in Concentrator Plant.
-5. Thereafter, such Ground Concentrated product is passed through crushing and grinding processes respectively to obtain Ground Colemanite.

-6. Ground Colemanite is sold in Powder form in packaging of 1000 Kg and 2000 Kg.
-7. Ground Colemanite is used in many fields of industry especially in glass, ceramics, agriculture, detergent and cleaning industries, etc
+1. Colemanite was one of most important Boron minerals in commercial terms which were found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden, 2.
+The $\text{B}2\text{O}3$ content of the Colemanite Ore mined from open quarry was between 27%-32%, However, the line "B2O3 content of the Colemanite Ore mined from open quarry was between %27-%32" was deleted from their website after initiation of inquiry.
+3. Boron minerals i.e. Colemanite were made usable and valuable by Etimaden by using various mining methods which was enriched by physical processes and converted into concentrated boron products.
+4. Mined Colemanite went through the processes of enrichment grinding in hi-tech concentrator facilities available with Etimaden and concentrated Colemanite was produced.
+By this process the mined Colemanite Ore having $\text{B}2\text{O}3$ ranging between 27%-32% was enhanced to Colemanite Ore Concentrate which was sold as Ground Colemanite having $\text{B}2\text{O}3$ 40%.
+Ground Colemanite was a concentrated product of Colemanite produced by enrichment in concentrator plant.
+5. Thereafter, such Ground Concentrated product was passed through crushing and grinding processes respectively to obtain Ground Colemanite.
+6. Ground Colemanite was sold in Powder form in packaging of 1000 Kg and 2000 Kg.
+7. Ground Colemanite was used in many fields of industry especially in glass, ceramics, agriculture, detergent and cleaning industries, etc

-11. Discussion about Ore and Ore Concentrates: The various literatures available on the website in respect of Ore and Ore Concentrates have been studied and some of them are discussed hereunder:
+11. Discussion about Ore and Ore Concentrates: The various literatures available on website in respect of Ore and Ore Concentrates were studied and some of them are discussed here-under: